cover

 }

-And often, after receiving an error externally, we use errors.Is to determine the type of error:
+And when we receive an error externally, we often use errors.Is to judge the error type:

 err:=DoSomething()